Family Activities Around Lake Geneva

 Best for: All ages The widest beach on the lake with the most space for families.

 Free public water ski shows at Lance Park in Twin Lakes, Wednesday and Saturday evenings at 6:30 PM from Memorial Day through Labor Day.
 The Aquanuts are a performance water ski team & perform jumps, pyramids, barefoot skiing, & theatrics.
 An adaptive ski program runs alongside the main show.
-Zero cost, genuinely impressive, and a great family evening that doesn’t require planning a week in advance.
+Zero cost.

 Best for: All ages Free, no reservations, high entertainment value for all age groups.